 The more information you have, the more comprehensive your startup roadmap planning will be.
 Think back to the stepping stone analogy we mentioned earlier… you want each stone to be thoroughly in place!

-Once you’ve sorted out the tasks, ask tech team to estimate the efforts.
+Once you’ve sorted out the tasks, ask the tech team to estimate the efforts.

 Explain your reasoning